jmatai/python_for_kids/Assignments/advanced_python_convolution.md

 Below, we provide a convolution which is the main block of convolutional neural networks.

 1) The followng code works for 3x3 kernel size.
-Make the code to work for any odd size kernels such as 5x5, 7x7 or 9x9
+Make the code to work for any odd size kernels such as 5x5, 7x7 or 9x9.
+Specifically, both custom_convolve function and pytorch functin (nn.Conv2d) outputs must match.
 2) In the following the code, the pytorch convolution and the custom_convolve functions does not exactly match.
-Try ti make changes to either the custom_convolve or pytroch convolution to make them exactly match.
+Try to make changes to either the custom_convolve or pytroch convolution to make them exactly match.

 ```python
 import numpy as np